marijnh/Eloquent-JavaScript/14_dom.md

 </script>
 ```

-{{index "camel case", capitalization, "dash character", "font-family (CSS)"}}
+{{index "camel case", capitalization, "hyphen character", "font-family (CSS)"}}

-Some style property names contain dashes, such as `font-family`.
+Some style property names contain hyphens, such as `font-family`.
 Because such property names are awkward to work with in JavaScript
 (you'd have to say `style["font-family"]`), the property names in the
-`style` object for such properties have their dashes removed and the
+`style` object for such properties have their hyphens removed and the
 letters after them capitalized (`style.fontFamily`).

 ## Cascading styles